paul1522/HomesteadGUI/README.md

 ### Usage Notes

-Vagrant version 1.9.7 is not currently working with Homestead GUI.
-You will need to roll back to Vagrant version 1.9.6.

 You should first get an instance of **homestead** working on your development machine.
 For convenience, I recommended that you place a copy of `HomesteadGUI.exe` in your `homestead` directory and launch it from there.